 Car group tests

-It’s worth remembering, though, that should you want to get more involved in the gearshifting process, you’ll only be able to spec steering wheel-mounted shift paddles on R-Design editions of the car.
-And this restriction is compounded by the fact that the stubby gear selector between the front seats actually has a lateral shift pattern - pull it towards the driver to shift down, and push it towards the passenger to shift up.
+It’s worth remembering, though, that should you want to get more involved in the gearshifting process, not every version is available with steering wheel-mounted shift paddles.
+And this restriction is compounded by the fact that the stubby gear selector between the front seats actually has a lateral shift pattern – pull it towards the driver to shift down, and push it towards the passenger to shift up.
 It’s a bizarre layout that will take even the most adaptable of drivers a long time to get used to.

 It wouldn’t be unreasonable to expect such a generally wafty small SUV to be boat-like in corners, but in fact, the XC40 stays composed, even when required to perform a sudden, rapid change of direction.
 The steering adds to the experience - not because it’s blessed with any great deal of feedback, but rather because it’s nicely weighted and pleasingly direct.
 Playing around with the car’s Drive Mode selector and switching it into Dynamic actually has a negative effect, in fact, because it adds heft to the steering instead of any discernible extra communication.

-R-Design models feel firm on typically torn UK roads.
+Ultimate models fitted with 19-inch alloy wheels feel firm on typically torn UK roads.
 The chassis deals with more flowing undulations well, but sharper bumps shock the chassis, whereas a BMW X1 smothers imperfections a little more adeptly.

-However, the light steering and more focused chassis set-up in R-Design trim mean that the Volvo does at least respond well to inputs.
+However, light steering and a well-judged chassis set-up means that the Volvo does at least respond well to inputs.
 It’s not as involving or as quick to change direction as the BMW, but for a tall SUV with a relatively short wheelbase, it offers a decent level of composure.

 In this review